christophenoel/argo-workflows/docs/installation_manual.md

 ## Deployment

 This project uses Helm for deployment on Kubernetes.

 Make sure Helm is installed and set up correctly then follow the instructions in [Helm Charts Manual](./helm_charts.md)

-### Verifying the Installation

 Ensure the installation was successful, by submitting a workflow to Argo: